Xumeiquer/oscar/README.md

 # OSCAR
-Oscar is just a simple name for a simple DNS resolver with HTTP API capabilities.
+Oscar is just a simple name for a simple DNS server with HTTP API capabilities.

 Oscar implements an authoritative DNS server a long with HTTP Server.
 You may already know what is a DNS server, if not go to [Wikipedia](https://en.wikipedia.org/wiki/Name_server).
 What is kind of a new